Relating homotopy equivalences to conservativity in dependent type theories with computation axioms: Introduction

 The property of conservativity between various weakenings of extensional and intensional theories has been studied by several authors, in addition to the already cited Martin Hofmann \cite{hofmannconservativity}.
 Bocquet \cite{bocquet} examines the property of \textit{Morita equivalence} between such a propositional theory and its extension obtained by strictifying the computation rule for identity types.
-Winterhalter, Sozeau, and Tabareau \cite{winterhalter:hal-01849166}, building on Hofmann's point of view and on an approach devised by Oury \cite{MR2197014}, define a translation from extensional theories to intensional ones with uniqueness of identity proofs and function extensionality.
+Kapulkin and Li \cite{zbMATH07978139} reformulate and prove Hofmann's result in terms of such a Morita equivalence.
+Winterhalter, Sozeau, and Tabareau \cite{winterhalter:hal-01849166}, building on Hofmann's point of view and on an approach devised by Oury \cite{MR2197014}, define a translation from extensional theories to intensional ones with uniqueness of identity proofs ($\uip$) and function extensionality.
 This translation is then adapted by Boulier and Winterhalter \cite{boulierwinterhalter,Winterhalter2020} to obtain one from extensional theories to propositional ones, the latter again with uniqueness of identity proofs and function extensionality.
 This adaptation is used to achieve a completely syntactical proof of the conservativity of the former over the latter.